wso2/docs-open-banking/en/docs/advanced/token-authentication.md

 ## Client Authentication

-According to OAuth 2.0, the authorization server and the client need to establish a client authentication method that meets the security requirements of the authorisation server.
+According to OAuth 2.0, the authorization server and the client need to establish a client authentication method that meets the security requirements of the authorization server.
 The client has the option of choosing the authentication method.
-However, the ID token signing algorithm needs to be restricted for each client.
+However, the algorithm to sign the ID token needs to be restricted for each client.
 The OpenID specification mentions a set of client authentication methods to authenticate the clients to the authorization server when using the token endpoint.